Public Holidays in Ireland 2026 – Bank, National & Christian Days

 Is Good Friday a public holiday in Ireland?

-Why is St Brigid’s Day included now?
+Why is St Brigid’s Day now a public holiday?

 Conclusion